yanivyacoby/a-guide-to-your-phd/guide.md

 and have an open discussion with your advisor about what they expect from you.

 **Support your peers.**
-Regularly check on your peers, show them that just like them, you don't have everything figured out.
+Regularly check on your peers, show them that just like them, you don't have everything figured out -- if we are all open and honest about our experiences, we can, as a community, help each other set healthy and reasonable expectations for ourselves.
 Take the time to educate yourself on challenges faced by your peers from underrepresented minority groups.